The People’s Network: The Political Economy of the Telephone in the Gilded Age.

 The People’s Network tells the story of the telephone in the United States and Canada before the triumph of the Bell System: the rise and fall of an independent telephone movement and its forgotten struggle for a more democratic communications regime.
 It’s the prehistory of the fight to save net neutrality, with useful lessons for the communications revolutions of our own time.

-The Wire Devils: A Classic Mystery Novel of the American Railroad (U. of Minnesota Press, 2013)
+The Wire Devils: A Classic Mystery Novel of the American Railroad.

-(With Timothy Compeau) “Tecumseh Lies Here: Goals and Challenges for a Pervasive History Game in Progress,” in Kevin Kee, ed., Pastplay: Teaching and Learning History with Technology, University of Michigan Press, 2014.
+“Tecumseh Lies Here: Goals and Challenges for a Pervasive History Game in Progress.”
+In Pastplay: Teaching and Learning History with Technology, edited by Kevin Kee, 87-108.
+Ann Arbor: University of Michigan Press, 2014.
+With Timothy Compeau.

-(With Devon Elliott and William J. Turkel) “New Old Things: Fabrication, Physical Computing, and Experiment in Historical Practice,” Canadian Journal of Communication 37:1 (2012), 121-128.
+“New Old Things: Fabrication, Physical Computing, and Experiment in Historical Practice,” Canadian Journal of Communication 37 (2012): 121-128.
+With Devon Elliott and William J. Turkel.